Nsfr750/DB-Browser/README.md

 # Database Browser

 A Python-based GUI application for browsing and exporting database files.
-This application supports SQLite, Microsoft Access (Jet OLEDB 3.51), and MVO (Multiversion Object) databases, allowing users to view contents in a table format and export data to CSV files.
+This application supports multiple database formats, including SQLite, Microsoft Access, MVO, and MySQL databases, allowing users to view contents in a table format and export data to CSV files.

 ## Features